FEMA advocates Safety Commission for FCT to curb fire outbreaks

 According to him: “We are advocating that we should have a Safety Commission in the FCT, which will take charge of the responsibility of issuing operating licenses.
 Because, most of these Gas stations don’t operate the way they are supposed, as they don’t have the training and adequate staffing to handle such ventures.

 “So, we have written for it, and we will continue to advocate for such sustainable intervention.
-We had a Committee on incessant gas explosion in FCT, but that doesn’t mean that we are not taking actions.
+We had a Committee on incessant gas explosions in FCT, but that doesn’t mean that we are not taking action.

-“Now, with the fire incidence in three filling stations, we have revisited those actions, and we are awaiting response from the FCT Minister.
-Definitely, something good is coming out.
-It is a concern that we can’t ignore, as it is part of responsibility.
+“Now, with the fire incidence in three filling stations, we have revisited those actions, and we are awaiting a response from the FCT Minister.
+Something good is coming out.
+It is a concern that we can’t ignore, as it is part of our responsibility.
 We had even gone to some states to do some understudy, to see what they are doing.

-Furthermore, the FEMA boss revealed that in 2022, the Agency intervened in post fire disaster in various parts of the FCT as well as responded to 10 fire incidents, including 3 filling station fires, where 16 lives were saved.
+Furthermore, the FEMA boss revealed that in 2022, the Agency intervened in post-fire disasters in various parts of the FCT as well as responded to 10 fire incidents, including 3 filling station fires, where 16 lives were saved.

 Comments are closed.